 Start with a full battery and consider carrying a compact portable charger such as the Goal Zero Flip 10.
 It has enough juice for a single charge for your phone and fits easily in a pocket.
-Recharging stations are also available at six locations at Park City, plus at both Deer Valley and Snowbasin Guest Services.
+Recharging stations are also available at many resorts like Park City Mountain, Deer Valley and Snowbasin.

 Wi-Fi is common at most lodges.
 Snowbird even upped their game by baking a fiber-optic line into the tram cable!
 This means speedy WiFi at the Summit Lodge and HD quality on webcams.
 However, WiFi is hit-or-miss on the slopes – which may help manage device dependency.
 Knowing this, capture your moments on the snow, but spare yourself frustration and numb fingers by uploading posts back at the lodge, preferably with a hot drink in hand and a fireplace at your toes.

 Next Level Apps

 Ski Utah App – This FREE app contains everything a snow enthusiast could need.
-Features: custom resort powder alerts, animated doppler, opening/closing dates, overnight & "New Snow Since 6am", daily forecasting by Evan Thayer of OpenSnow, Ski Bus and Rideshare integration, along with all the classics like 24hr, 48hr, base detph, year-to-date, the last 7 days it snowed, NOAA weather forecasts, snow stake elevation, lifts status and mountain stats.
+Features: custom resort powder alerts, ski day tracker, overnight snowfall, daily forecasting by Evan Thayer of OpenSnow, Ski Bus schedules, along with all the classics like 24hr, 48hr, base detph, year-to-date, the last 7 days it snowed, NOAA weather forecasts, snow stake elevation, lifts status and mountain stats.

 GAIA GPS – Plan your next backcountry ski trip with ease.
 Helps evaluate avalanche terrain (slope angles), view incoming weather, and track your location even without cell service.